hzantema/Equality-of-morphic-sequences/README.txt

 For instance, by running "eq < ex1.txt" a proof is generated that the corresponding morphic sequences are equal, which is also part of the file ex1.txt.
 The format of the input is explained in the above mentioned paper.

-The programs and examples are developed by Hans Zantema in 2024.
+The programs and examples have been developed by Hans Zantema in 2024.